About USC Gould

 Ronald Garet studies theological ethics and constitutional law, especially in areas where the two fields intersect.
-He joined USC Law in 1981 and teaches Constitutional Law; Law, Language, and Values; Law Informed by Faith; and Concepts in American Law.
+He joined USC Gould School of Law in 1981 and taught Constitutional Law; Law, Language, and Values; Law Informed by Faith; and Concepts in American Law.
 In 2010, Prof. Garet received the William A. Rutter Distinguished Teaching Award.

-He received his B.A., magna cum laude, from Harvard, his Ph.D. in religious studies from Yale, and his J.D. from USC Law.
+He received his BA, magna cum laude, from Harvard, his PhD in religious studies from Yale, and his JD from USC Gould.
 He is a member of Phi Beta Kappa and the American Society for Policy and Legal Philosophy.
 He has served as the faculty advisor to the Public Interest Law Foundation; as president of the USC faculty during the 2004-2005 academic year; and as president of the USC chapter of honor society Phi Kappa Phi during the 2013-2014 academic year.